 In some cases, adding to your tooth’s structure isn’t the right answer.
 For instance, if your tooth slightly overlaps another, then you don’t want to add to the other side of the tooth so that it overlaps that one, as well.
 Instead, your dentist can carefully sculpt the overlapping edge (or jagged, sharp edge) through tooth contouring, creating a more symmetrical tooth and uniform smile.
-For some patients, we may recommend performing bonding and contouring together to improve the appearance of several teeth simultaneously.
+For some patients, we may recommend performing bonding and contouring your teeth without doing any bonding.
+Everybody is different but the bottom line agenda is to improve the appearance of several teeth simultaneously.
 For others who have situations that are a bit worse, we may recommend veneers.

 Cosmetic Alternatives to Cosmetic Bonding